 The elective journalism courses are the following:

-Prerequisites: EN 102 English Composition II (or equivalent LASC course), EN 107 Journalism and Democracy, and EN 272 News Reporting and Writing I are prerequisites for every journalism course except EN 270 Editing, which has only EN 102 English Composition II (or equivalent LASC course) as a prerequisite.Women’s Studies: English majors may elect an interdisciplinary concentration in women’s studies.
+Prerequisites: EN 102 English Composition II (or equivalent LASC course), EN 107 Journalism and Democracy, and EN 272 News Reporting and Writing I are prerequisites for every journalism course except EN 270 Editing, which has only EN 102 English Composition II (or equivalent LASC course) as a prerequisite.Women’s Studies English majors may elect an interdisciplinary concentration in women’s studies.
 They must complete the requirements for the standard English major.
 They must have 15 credits in women’s studies courses, with the English courses among them counting toward the major.
-For more information, see the Women's Studies section of this catalog.Requirements for a Minor: 18 credits in English (exclusive of EN 101 and EN 102) which must include the following:
+Visit the women's studies program web page for more information.Requirements for a Minor 18 credits in English (exclusive of EN 101 and EN 102), which must include the following:

 Requirements for a Minor in Writing 18 credits of writing beyond EN 101, EN 102, or EN 250.
 Students must take EN 207 A Writer's Life and at least two 300-level writing courses.
 The other 9 credits may be selected from any of the writing courses offered by the department, including, but not limited to, EN 251, EN 252, EN 253, EN 256, EN 258, EN 260, EN 262, EN 266, EN 267, EN 268, EN 269, EN 270, EN 271, EN 272, EN 275, EN 281, EN 351, EN 352, EN 353, EN 354.
 Other writing courses offered in other departments may be counted toward the minor with the permission of the Chair of the English Department.
 Each student must take at least one course designated a professional writing course.